MicahElliott/mrswlf/README.md

 ```

 And here are the ones I consider the "core anchors" that set the stage for all
-the things that constrain Mrs. Wolf into being what it is — the things that I
+the things that constrain Mrs. Thumbo into being what it is — the things that
-feel would be hardest to rewire our and hands for and didn't want to touch
+I feel would be hardest to rewire our and hands for and didn't want to touch
-(though `p`/PB&J may be worth it, see section below):
+in "Wolf" (though `p`/PB&J may be worth it, see section below):

 ```
     f p         u y '